AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/cohort-table/cohort-use-cases.md

 **Return metric**: Sessions or Launches

-Visitors do not count as *`engaged`* in subsequent months, unless they are having a session or at least launching the app. [!UICONTROL Cohort Analysis] would then show you patterns in usage where *`App Install`* always occurs on Month 0.
+Visitors do not count as *engaged* in subsequent months, unless they are having a session or at least launching the app. [!UICONTROL Cohort Analysis] would then show you patterns in usage where *App Install* always occurs in Month 0.
 You might notice that usage dips in Month 2, regardless of when users installed the app.
 (For those users who installed the app in January 2015, Month 2 is March 2015.
 For those visitors who installed the app in February 2015, Month 2 is April 2015, and so on.)
 This analysis allows you to send an email or a push message to all users during the second month after they install the app to remind them to use the app.

 ## Subscription use case